 Truck Trips.
-Delivery trucks that transport carryout bags from manufacturers or distributors to the local retailers in the Study Area also contribute air emissions locally and regionally.
+Delivery trucks that transport carryout bags from manufacturers or distributors to the local retailers in the Study Area and trucks that transport carryout bags for recycling or hauling to a landfill at the end of their useful life also contribute air emissions locally and regionally.
 Assuming 2,080,000 plastic bags per truck load (City of Santa Monica Single-use Carryout Bag Ordinance Final EIR, January 2011) approximately 34 annual truck trips (an average of about 0.09 trips per day) would be needed to deliver the estimated 71,626,590 plastic carryout bags used in unincorporated Santa Barbara County.